xanderlent/intel-npu-highlevel-rpms/README.md

 #### Main TODOs

-- The build process for intel-npu-acceleration-library downloads a binary OpenVINO distribution and both bundles and builds against that.
-Yikes, Intel!
+- The unmodified build process for intel-npu-acceleration-library downloads a binary OpenVINO distribution.
+  - It both builds and bundles against that, requiring various changes.
+  - Ultimately their weird, non-standard module adding to Python means I have to disable the import test cuz it tries to import the native library object as a python module.
+Maybe that needs to move to lib, lib64, or libexec for the package?
   - Even worse, their OS detection doesn't handle all the prebuilt distros...
 Oh because only some have NPU support.
 Sigh.
-  - I might package OpenVINO in it's own COPR or repo, or even the main repo since it can integrate tightly with the driver.
+  - Should probably suggest USE\_SYSTEM\_OPENVINO or something as a fallback upstream.
+- On OpenVINO, the good news is that Fedora 42+ packages OpenVINO.
+The bad news is it doesn't yet come with the NPU components.
+  - This means that I can build intel-npu-acceleration-library but it can't use the NPU?
 - Apparently Fedora 42+ isn't yet packaging numpy v1, so builds of python-neural-compressor are failing in rawhide?
   - Not sure if this is another temporary rawhide fail or something permanent, since other numpy-based packages built in the past?
   - maybe those have multiple paths for v1/v2 though